Anonymous17865/G-Tech/README.md

 ## Brute Force for Social Accounts

 Hacking toolkit for multible social media accounts.
-Brute force will give you the correct password almost everytime (97%) If you follow the steps below.
-Works with out proxies well but sometimes it gives a error like this:
+Brute force will give you the correct password almost everytime (97%) if you follow the steps below.
+Works without proxies well but sometimes it gives a error like this:

 ```bash
 File "/usr/lib/python3.10/smtplib.py", line 739, in login